Toloka/docs/en/guide/concepts/usecases.md

 {% cut "How do I create a task using both input and output text fields?" %}

+You can see how it's implemented in the “[Transcript of audio recordings](../tutorials/transcript-audio.md)” template where a string-type output field is used.
+In the “Text recognition from an image” template, you can view how to describe text input fields.
+Please note that if you later want to use the Dawid-Skene aggregation method, you must specify allowed values.

 {% endcut %}

 {% endcut %}